 Who else is still working on the leftovers from Christmas Dinner?
-Do you have any cranberry sauce left?
-Try using it up to make some mini jello cupcakes full of fruit and flavor to add a bit of flair to regular cranberry sauce.
+Do you have any cranberry sauce leftovers?
+Try using it up to make some mini jello cup full of fruit and flavor to add a bit of flair to regular cranberry sauce.

 I will admit, I’ve never cared for cranberry sauce on it’s own.
 The canned stuff is just so wiggly and strange and I just can’t do it!
 My family almost always has some for Thanksgiving and Christmas dinner.
 While others eat it up, I leave it off my plate.

 But, that also sometimes means having an extra can or two in the pantry if your family didn’t eat it.
 Or, maybe, you forgot to put it out to begin with and now are wondering what to do with the can.
 Maybe, just maybe, you have a bunch leftover from the holidays.

 Instead of letting it gather dust, try this recipe.
 My boys weren’t too sure about the jello cups at first, mostly because of the texture.
 But they both said they liked the flavor.
 While they didn’t eat many, Justin and I ate all of the Cranberry Sauce Leftovers.